 Amy (the other half of the data duo in our team) and I have been gate crashing the Data Culture series and other events recently to see who’s interested in Azure Machine Learning (MAML).
 It turns out that data scientists are pretty comfortable using their own tools and scripts be that in R and Python and while they are interested in MAML they don’t see then need for it.

 I have just returned from another series of UK IT Camps, this time at our London Headquarters in Victoria.
 They were well attended and it was a pleasure to meet so many @TechNetUK Twitter followers as well as some old friends, MVP’s and members of the UK Microsoft Technology Community Council.

-Microsoft official and Community tech events coming your way this September and beyond.
+Microsoft official and Community tech events coming your way this February and beyond.
 Which event are you going to?
 Let us know via @TechNetUK.